Your go-to guide to Bali’s best tourist attractions.

 3. Go rafting on the Ayung River

 Who doesn’t love to have some adventure on the river?!
 Just a short drive from Ubud, several rafting companies take you to the rafting trip’s starting point.
 You’ll be rafting through a deep valley, and the surroundings are completely stunning and unspoiled.
 The river’s water is cool, and there are some areas where you can swim, which is wonderful on a hot summer day.
 Rafting on the Ayung River is great fun and very safe; also perfect for families with kids!
-The trip takes around 2 hours.
-If you’d like to book your white water rafting tour – click here!
+The trip takes around 2 hours. so be prepared to get very wet.

 4. Rent a scooter and see the landmarks near Ubud